ritalin/zig-omelet/README.md

-# duckdb-extract-placeholder
+# zig-omelet

+this tool has following fetues:

-this tool can extract named placeholder in SQL to convert into positional
+* can extract named placeholder in SQL to convert into positional
+* can extract select list in SQL to convert result set type definition

 ## Requirement